 What to Look for in a Budget Capture Card

-• Pass-Through Support: Lets you game in full quality while streaming
+• Pass-Through Support: Lets you play in full quality while streaming.

-• Low Latency: Crucial for real-time gameplay and syncing
+• Low Latency: Keeps gameplay and audio in sync.

-• Platform Compatibility: Check if it works with OBS, Windows, macOS, or even Android
+• Compatibility: Must work with OBS, Windows, macOS, or Android (depending on your setup).

 Top 5 Budget Capture Cards for Streamers (Tested & Trusted)